 I have always dabbled in various types of art, mainly drawing, printmaking, photography and occasional painting, and studied Fine Art at Ravensbourne College of Art & Design (UK) in the early 1980s.
-After a chance conversation with a good friend, who was on an evening pottery class, I thought I'd give it a go too.
-Ten years later and here I am!
+After a chance conversation with a good friend, who was on an evening pottery class, I thought I'd give it a go, too.

 I enjoy every stage of making ceramics, from the interaction with other potters, the building, detail work, techniques of decoration, firing process and, of course, the end result.
 The latter is usually in the hands of the kiln gods and, most of the time, so far so good.
-Sometimes. you have to learn to love what it actually decides is the finished result, as very rarely is it what you originally envisaged.
+Sometimes. you have to learn to love what it actually decides is the finished result, as very rarely is what you originally envisaged what comes out.
 Patience and pragmatism all the way!

-For more information and anything you'd like to know about my work, forthcoming exhibitions, the website, Etsy etc., please do drop me a line in the 'contact' section.
+For more information and anything you'd like to know about my work, forthcoming exhibitions, the website, Etsy.
+Instagram etc., please do drop me a line in the 'contact' section.